mesidd/TheLivingBrain-Showcase/README.md

 ## Project Status & The Conversation

 This is an ongoing R&D project.
 The core reasoning engine and proprietary algorithms are private.
 This repository contains the public-facing interface and selected case studies for demonstration.
-For a complete overview of the concepts and findings, please refer to the accompanying paper (PDF).
+For the full exposition of concepts, methodology, and results, see the [Paper.](https://github.com/mesidd/TheLivingBrain-Showcase/blob/main/paper/The_Living-Brain-Palace-SS.pdf)

 The "Living Brain" is the beginning of a new conversation about the future of AI.
 For collaboration, inquiries, or to discuss the architecture in greater depth, I invite you to connect with me.